h3st4k3r/PlayingWithMISP/README.md

 ### Autoreports

-The `Autoreports` module generates automatic reports based on a date (one month ago).
+The `Autoreports` module generates automatic reports based on a date (one month ago) and based on a number (in this case 5).
 These reports can be used for analysis or sharing with other users.

 ## Requirements